Newsies (musical): Notable Broadway replacements

+Background

 Historical accuracy

 Jack Kelly is the amalgamation of several historical leaders in the Newsboys’ Strike of 1899, primarily Kid Blink (who is featured in the film but omitted from the musical), who was known as a charismatic speaker and a leader to the younger boys.
 Other real strikers included in the show are Racetrack Higgins, Mush Meyers, and Spot Conlon.
 Although Katherine Plumber is a fictional character, she is named for Pulitzer's daughter Katherine Ethel, who died of pneumonia in 1884 at the age of 2.
-Many newsgirls participated in the strike as well, a fact largely ignored by both the film and the musical.
-However, new stage adaptations are rumored to include more "girlsie" roles written in, as well as many characters who have been written as gender-neutral in the script currently available for licensing.
+Many newsgirls participated in the strike as well, a fact largely ignored by both the film and the original productions of the musical.
+However, recent productions include more female newsie roles written in, as well as many characters who have been written as gender-neutral in the script currently available for licensing.
+In the London production, the role of Spot Conlon and the Brooklyn newsies are all-female.

 In the musical, the newspapers raise prices during July in 1899 after pressures to sell more papers after the war.
 However, the price for the papers was raised from 50 cents to 60 cents, not after, but during the Spanish American War.
 The cause of the strike was that they did not lower the high price after the war was over.
 This caused the newsies to revolt because they felt that it was more difficult to sell papers without the exciting news of the war, plus the additional pressures of the price changes.
 At the height of the strike, on July 24, 1899, the Newsboys Union held a massive rally at the New Irving Theatre, a vaudeville venue on the Bowery (reimagined in the musical as Medda Larkin's theatre).
 The rally was covered in extensive detail by The New York Sun (employer of the fictional Katherine Plumber), and featured speeches from the union's leaders.
 It is rumored that for a period of time during the strike that Kid Blink secretly began working with Pulitzer and Hearst, which resulted in a massive riot of strikers versus scabbers, similar to Jack's near-betrayal after Pulitzer promises him a full ride to Santa Fe.
 Unlike in the film, the musical follows the historical ending of the strike, where the World and the Journal agreed to buy back all unsold papers.
 Historically, the price was kept at 60 cents per 100, but in the musical they strike a deal for 55 cents per 100 papers.